Six of our favourite Scottish poets

 As rich in poetic talent as it is in natural beauty, discover our edit of some of the finest poets hailing from Scotland.

-Scotland is a country with a rich poetic tradition, from Robert Burns, known as the National Bard, to Carol Ann Duffy who served as Britain's Poet Laureate from 2009 to 2019.
-To celebrate St Andrew's Day, here we've shared some of our favourite poetry collections by modern Scottish poets.
+Scotland is a country with a rich poetic tradition, from Robert Burns, known as the National Bard (and whose 'Auld Lang Syne' has become a staple New Year poem), to Carol Ann Duffy who served as Britain's Poet Laureate from 2009 to 2019.
+Here are some of our favourite poetry collections by modern Scottish poets.

 Jackie Kay

-Jackie Kay was born in Edinburgh in 1961 and grew up in Glasgow.
-She has written all her life.
-Several of her adult poetry collections have won or been shortlisted for awards across the board.
-Jackie lives in Manchester with her son.
-In 2016 she was named the National Poet for Scotland.
+The 2016 National Poet for Scotland was born in Edinburgh in 1961 and grew up in Glasgow.
+She has written all her life, and several of her adult poetry collections have won or been shortlisted for awards.

 by Jackie Kay